SimulatedGREG/HipClip/README.md

 ![screenshot](http://g.recordit.co/feqH0FIh8g.gif)

 ##### Current Status
 HipClip is known to work on OS X 10.11.2 using ```electron-prebuilt``` with Electron v0.36.1.
+Only plain text & still images are supported at the moment.
 Testing has not been done on Windows or Linux as of yet.

 ## Install
 ```